USS Wanderer (1857): Service in the slave trade

 Wanderers new owner had several alterations made to the ship at Port Jefferson, New York, some of which—particularly the installation of tanks which could hold 15000 USgal of fresh water—suggested that Wanderer was being fitted out as a slave ship.
 These concerns were brought to the authorities in New York City by Port Jefferson's Custom House officer.
 As the Wanderer was attempting to leave Port Jefferson harbor New York Harbor, she was seized as a suspected slaver on 9 June 1858 by the steam revenue cutter USRC Harriet Lane of the United States Revenue Cutter Service, which was awaiting her departure.
 She was towed to Manhattan Island, and anchored near the Battery.

 The next morning, United States Government officials inspected the schooner and found that—while her extremely fast lines and her equipment and provisions would be valuable assets should she enter the slave trade—there was no conclusive evidence of intent to engage in slaving on the part of her owner, her master, or crew.

 Wanderer was thus free to clear port, and she sailed for Charleston, South Carolina, where she arrived on 25 June 1858.
 There, her fitting out as a slave ship was completed before she got underway for Port-of-Spain, Trinidad, on 3 July 1858.

 Wanderer left Port-of-Spain on 27 July 1858, crossed the Atlantic Ocean to Africa, and entered the Congo River on 16 September 1858.
-Braving an epidemic of yellow fever which was then raging in the Congo, she took on board some 500 Africans and sailed for North America on 18 October 1858.
+Braving an epidemic of yellow fever which was then raging in the Congo, she took on board about 500 Kikongo speaking captives and sailed for North America on 18 October 1858.
 She was chased briefly by the U.S. Navy sloop-of-war as she left the mouth of the river but quickly outdistanced Vincennes.
 At the end of a six-week voyage in which many of the captives died, Wanderer arrived at Jekyll Island, Georgia, on 28 November 1858 and delivered her human cargo.

 Word of Wanderers arrival quickly spread, and a great deal of litigation ensued—both civil and criminal—but resulted in no convictions.
 During the next two years, ownership of the vessel changed several times and, on one occasion, the ship was stolen and taken to sea on a piratical and slaving voyage.
 Near the coast of Africa, the first mate led a mutiny and left the pirate captain at sea in a small boat before bringing the ship back to Boston, Massachusetts on 24 December 1859 and turning her over to authorities there.